baghaii/Capstone-Project/README.md

 # Alumni Connector
 Alumni Connector is the capstone project for the Android Nanogree program.
 The proposal for this project can be found in [Capstone_Stage1.pdf](Capstone_Stage1.pdf).

+This is an App for the alumni of the Mississippi School for Mathematics and Science.
+The school has existed since 1990.
+A lot of the alumni live in Mississippi, though there are alumni all over the US now.
+Very few alumni live in other countries.
+The app will be expanded to work for alumni outside of the US eventually.
+However, the way I have worded my API query to Mapquest does not allow for locations in other countries to be queried yet.

+I need more information on addresses in other countries to make it work.
+Do other countries have states or state equivalents as part of their addresses?
+Do I need a new state field that is not a spinner but just a text field for places outside of the US?

 In this project, I am using ButterKnife for the first time and Firebase database and authorization for the first time.

 ## Attributions